 A unique combination of hospital, academic institution and research center, the Medical University of South Carolina (MUSC) understands the importance of Network Access Control (NAC).
-With 15,500 students and employees requiring secure access in more than 100 buildings across a 26-acre campus, it was critical that MUSC – the state’s largest teaching hospital – know who and what was connecting to the network at all times.
+With 15,500 students and employees requiring secure access in more than 100 buildings across a 26-acre campus, it was critical that MUSC know who and what was connecting to the network at all times.

-Ensuring endpoint compliance was also a challenge.
-In addition to common devices such as PCs and phones, MUSC also requires network connectivity for medical devices, such as IV pumps, which are moved from room to room across the 700-bed facility and need to be connected to the appropriate VLAN from each location.
+In addition to common devices such as laptops, iPads and smartphones, MUSC requires network connectivity for medical devices, such as IV pumps, which are moved from room to room across the 700-bed facility yet must be be connected to the appropriate VLAN at each location.

 “We wanted a solution that could integrate into our environment without requiring reconfiguration or upgrades,” says Patrick Lazorchak, MUSC network engineer.
 “It needed to be compatible with our existing multivendor technology so that we would have the flexibility to deploy whatever infrastructure components work best.”

 MUSC evaluated a number of products but a pilot of Network Sentry from Bradford Networks convinced them that it was the best choice for their environment.

 With Network Sentry, MUSC has a better understanding of who is connected to their network, and can restrict access to authorized users.
 Network Sentry has also minimized the time and effort required to identify users and devices, so fewer personnel are needed to resolve issues.
 “With Network Sentry, tasks that used to require six staff members now can be completed by two,” says Michael.